chummydevteam/HeaderPackTemplate/README.md

 # HeaderPackTemplate Readme

-To use this, template, the key differences from the CyanogenMod template is two things,
+To use this template, the key differences from the CyanogenMod template are these two things:

 ## AndroidManifest.xml